There's no such thing as "fat but fit"

-Professor Metin Avkiran, Associate Medical Director at the BHF, says: “Coronary heart disease – the cause of heart attacks and angina – is the UK’s single biggest killer.
+Professor Metin Avkiran, Associate Medical Director at the BHF, says: “Coronary heart disease – the cause of heart attacks and angina – is one of the UK’s single biggest killers.

 This study provides robust evidence that there is no such thing as ‘healthy obesity’